Can You Do Bulgarian Split Squats With One Dumbbell? (Examples Included)

 Spread the love

-Yes, you can do Bulgarian split squats with one dumbbell.
-In fact, there are a few variations for you to try.
-Firstly, the goblet Bulgarian split squat, where a single dumbbell is held in front of your chest.
-The most common one dumbbell variation involves holding a dumbbell on the same side as your back leg.
-You can hold the dumbbell in the other hand, although this provides different challenges in terms of core stabilization and balance.
+Indeed, it’s possible to execute Bulgarian split squats with only one dumbbell, and there are several variations available for you to explore.
+Initial option is the goblet Bulgarian split squat, in which you hold a single dumbbell in front of your chest.
+A popular one-dumbbell variation is holding the dumbbell on the same side as your rear leg.
+Alternatively, you can grasp the dumbbell in the opposite hand, though this presents distinctive difficulties, particularly regarding core stabilization and balance.

 Goblet Bulgarian Split Squat With One Dumbbell